Quebec Royal Canadian Mounted Police: Organized crime enforcement

 Organized crime is one of five strategic priorities established by the RCMP.
-It is defined by the Criminal Code as crime committed by any group of at least three people that has as one of its main purposes or activities the facilitation or commission of one or more serious offences where the primary motive is profit.
+It is defined by the Criminal Code as a crime committed by any group of at least three people that has as one of its main purposes or activities the facilitation or commission of one or more serious offences where the primary motive is profit.
 Organized crime networks are an international problem that ignores national boundaries.
 This is why the RCMP advocates partnerships with the public and other Canadian and foreign law enforcement organizations to carry out its investigations.

 Integrated Proceeds of Crime Unit (IPOC)

-IPOC investigators hit criminal organizations by targeting the proceeds of crime and the very motivation behind any criminal activity, i.e. profit, by seizing the assets purchased by criminal elements with "dirty" money.
+IPOC investigators hit criminal organizations by targeting the proceeds of crime and the very motivation behind any criminal activity, i.e., profit, by seizing the assets purchased by criminal elements with "dirty" money.
 IPOC investigators work in conjunction with other RCMP units and several outside agencies, police departments, foreign enforcement agencies, banks and professional corporations.